SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/fastly.md

 Fastly is a content delivery network (CDN) that provides you control over how and where you serve content, access to real-time performance analytics, and the ability to cache unpredictably changing content at the edge.

 ## Log types

 The Fastly app uses the following log types:
 * Fastly CDN logs
 * Fastly WAF Request and Debug logs.
-For information about WAF, logging see [Fastly WAF logging](https://docs.fastly.com/guides/web-application-firewall/fastly-waf-logging).
+For information about WAF, logging refer to the [Fastly WAF logging](https://docs.fastly.com/guides/web-application-firewall/fastly-waf-logging).

 ### Sample queries